discourse/discourse-adplugin/README.md

 * Trust Levels

 ### Available Locations for Ad Display

+The following are available locations along with a description and an image showing their location within Discourse to display ads for all platforms.

 Location Name | Description | Image of Location
 --- | --- | ---